Crimson Desert: How to Unlock All Elements – Fastest Route

 How to equip and actually use elemental magic

 Restoring the four Abysses is only half the system.
-To turn an element into a combat layer, spend points on Imbue Element in the skill tree — these nodes become available once you have your first element, and you must invest in them before the powers do anything.
+The element’s own skill works as soon as you unlock it, but to weave it into your regular attacks you spend points on Imbue Element in the skill tree and upgrade that node with Abyss Artifacts — the more you invest, the more of your attacks will accept an imbue.
 Then select the active element from the radial menu (the same wheel you use for food and consumables); your compatible attacks stay imbued until you switch or the effect expires.

 • Fire / Flame Strike: steady damage over time and clean offensive value.